-Once you have conducted some self-assessment (through counseling, career assessments and/or by taking the GENL 121 Personal Life and Career Planning course), you will want to incorporate the learning you have done about yourself into the next phase of the Career Action Plan: Exploring Careers.
+Once you have conducted some self-assessment (through counseling, career assessments and/or by taking the Personal Life & Career Planning (EDUC 121) course), you will want to incorporate the learning you have done about yourself into the next phase of the Career Action Plan: Exploring Careers.

 While you may feel a sense of urgency to begin applying for positions, gathering information about specific careers is an essential step in the career development process.
 Use the resources below to help you determine if a particular career is a good fit for you.